Lump-Sum Distributions: Net Unrealized Appreciation

 Viewpoints on Financial Planning

 Qualified retirement plan balances are oftentimes one of the largest, if not the largest, asset holdings on a family’s balance sheet.
 When one leaves an employer plan, he or she has three choices:

 - Keep the funds in the company’s plan

 - Roll over the assets to an IRA

 - Pay out the funds and incur immediate tax consequences

-If, however, the distribution is treated as a lump-sum distribution (see FAQ #1) of all plan assets and includes appreciated employer securities, the employer stock would be subject to tax at the cost basis of the stock to the plan and not the fair market value of the stock.
+If, however, the distribution is treated as a lump-sum distribution of all plan assets and includes appreciated employer securities, the employer stock would be subject to tax at the cost basis of the stock to the plan and not the fair market value of the stock.
+(See FAQ #1 for the definition of a lump–sum distribution.)
 The difference between the cost basis and fair market value at distribution is known as net unrealized appreciation (NUA).
-NUA is not taxed until the security is sold, and then is treated as a long-term capital gain (15% maximum federal tax rate in 2013 for most clients, 20% for taxpayers in the 39.6% federal income tax bracket) plus state income tax, if any).
+NUA is not taxed until the security is sold, and then is treated as a long–term capital gain (15% maximum federal tax rate since 2013 for most clients, 20% for taxpayers in the 39.6% federal income tax bracket) plus state income tax).

 FREQUENTLY ASKED QUESTIONS

 1. What is a lump-sum distribution?

 A lump-sum distribution is the distribution or payment in one tax year of a plan participant’s entire balance from all of his or her employer’s qualified plans of one kind (for example, pension, profit sharing or stock bonus plans) and is payable under one of the following circumstances: